timofurrer-archive/nsconverter/README.md

 ### Using
 Use the NSConverter like this:

-    Usage: nsconverter <inputbase> <outputbase> <number>
+    Usage: nsconverter -i <inputbase> -o <outputbase> NUMBER

+    $ nsconverter -i 10 -o 16 654321

 Or you don't pass any arguments and you will be prompt by nsconverter to enter the values.

-    Please input a number from any system to convert: 10 Please input the base of the number you put in before: 10 Please input the base of the output number system: 16
+    Please input a number from any system to convert: 654321 Please input the base of the number you put in before: 10 Please input the base of the output number system: 16

+In both cases the output looks like this:

+    654321(10) => 9FBF1(16)

 ### Uninstall
 To unintall use `make uninstall`: